cisagov/cyber.dhs.gov/pages/20-01-vdp-template.md

 <span style="color:red">*This template is intended to assist your agency in the creation of a vulnerability disclosure policy (VDP) that aligns with [Binding Operational Directive (BOD) 20-01](https://cyber.dhs.gov/bod/20-01/).*</span>

--   <span style="color:red">*Instructions for how to use the template are provided throughout the document in red and italic text and should be removed from your published policy.*</span>
+-   <span style="color:red">*Instructions for how to use the template and some example text are provided throughout the document in red and italic text.
+These should be changed and removed from your published policy.*</span>

 -   <span style="color:red">*You are encouraged to modify the template to suit your needs, but your policy must address all actions required by the Directive.
 It is **strongly recommended** that you use the template's language for the Authorization section.*</span>